 - Vibration may gradually crack brazed joints in the copper coil tubing, allowing refrigerant to escape.

-- Volatile organic compounds (VOCs) in household air—formaldehyde is the most common—are emitted by building materials, furniture glue and carpeting.VOCs combine with condensation on the evaporator and react with the copper coil surfaces to form a naturally-occurring corrosive called formic acid.
-Inside the evaporator coil, long-term accumulation of formic acid on slowly drills minuscule pinhole leaks in the copper tubing, allow refrigerant to escape.
+- Volatile organic compounds (VOCs) in household air formaldehyde is the most common are emitted by building materials, furniture glue, and carpeting.VOCs combine with condensation on the evaporator and react with the copper coil surfaces to form a naturally-occurring corrosive called formic acid.
+Inside the evaporator coil, a long-term accumulation of formic acid slowly drills minuscule pinhole leaks in the copper tubing, allow refrigerant to escape.

 Steps to Prevent the Problem